DEADLINE ALERT: Bragar Eagel & Squire, P.C. Reminds Investors That a Class Action Lawsuit Has Been Filed Against Synergy Pharmaceuticals, Inc. (SGYP) and Encourages Investors to Contact the Firm Before April 10th

-NEW YORK, NY / ACCESSWIRE / April 4, 2018 / Bragar Eagel & Squire, P.C. reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Eastern District of New York on behalf of all persons or entities who purchased or otherwise acquired Synergy Pharmaceuticals, Inc. (NASDAQ: SGYP) securities between November 10, 2016 and November 14, 2017 (the 'Class Period').
+NEW YORK, NY / ACCESSWIRE / April 9, 2018 / Bragar Eagel & Squire, P.C. reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Eastern District of New York on behalf of all persons or entities who purchased or otherwise acquired Synergy Pharmaceuticals, Inc. (NASDAQ: SGYP) securities between November 10, 2016, and November 14, 2017 (the "Class Period").
 Investors have until April 10, 2018 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Following this news, the stock price of Synergy fell $0.39 per share, or almost 16%, to close at $2.03 per share on November 14, 2017.